chouchou723/stickyActivityPage/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification in test env
 npm run build

-# build for production and view the bundle analyzer report
+# build for production with minification in master env
-npm run build --report
+npm run online
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).